inochoi/React-Redux-App-Myoozik/README.md

 ## Tech Stack

-* The front-end is built as a simple-page-application using React and Redux.
+* The front-end is built as a simple-page-application using React & Redux.
 * React-Router is used for navigation.
 * Redux-Thunk is used for processing asynchronous requests.
 * Bootstrap is used for page styling.